 There are four sections of the CPA exam.
 Each one has unique content in the form of multiple choice questions and task-based simulations.
 Most students and test experts recommend 100-200 hours per section, for a total of 300-400 study hours.

-To put this in other terms, if studying for the CPA exam were your full-time job at 40 hours per week, you would need ten full weeks to study.
+To put this in other terms, if studying for the CPA exam were your full time job at 40 hours per week, you would need ten full weeks to study.
 If you have any other life commitments, you need to plan for a longer study time.

 It isn’t worth underperforming because you didn’t set realistic expectations and goals.

-7. Find a CPA review course based on how you learn best
+7. Take a CPA review course online

 Most CPA review courses are created by qualified instructors and experienced CPAs.
 Many of the best programs offer a variety of learning options.
 These include: